Schooluseonly24/Schooluseonly24.github.io/README.md

 ## My Interests
 I enjoy reading, baking, history, playing with my cats.
 Travelling and seeing new places.
 Puzzles and being creative.
 ## Websites I Recommend
-    -[Nytimes] https://www.nytimes.com/section/books/review This site is great to find new books to read.
+- [Nytimes] https://www.nytimes.com/section/books/review This site is great to find new books to read.
 - [Pbs] https://www.pbs.org/ I enjoy all of their shows.